Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations: Proposed Method

-where $\delta=\eta^{2d+1} \kappa ^{2d-2}\zeta$, and $\eta=\max\{\eta_1,\eta_2\}$. \end{theorem}
+where $\delta=\eta^{2d+1} \kappa ^{2d-2}\zeta$, and {$\zeta=\max\{\|\h s_1\|_{1},|b_1|\}$}. \end{theorem}

 The proof is shown in Appendix~\ref{sec:proof_thm4}.
 This smoothness is implicitly encoded with mild assumptions regarding nonlinear activation functions and weight matrices, which are readily attainable in a real-world implementation.
-For instance, commonly used activation functions such as ReLU, LeakyReLU, Sine, and Tanh are Lipschitz continuous.
-Additionally, \cite{luo2023low} effectively governs the level of smoothness by managing the structures of MLPs.
+For instance, {we utilized the sine activation function, while also ensuring that the weights in the MLP network~\cite{sitzmann2020implicit} remain bounded. }

+\begin{remark} {In Theorem~\ref{lips}, we observe that the degree of smoothness, denoted as $\delta$, is associated with the Lipschitz constant $\kappa$ and the upper bound $\eta$ of the weight matrices.
+Therefore, we can manipulate two variables in practice to achieve a balance in implicit smoothness:}

+{ 1) We utilize the Sine function $\sigma(\cdot) = \sin(\omega_0 \cdot)$ as the nonlinear activation function in the MLPs.
+Since the Sine function is Lipschitz continuous, we can effectively adjust its Lipschitz constant $\kappa$ by varying the value of $\omega_0$.
+Specifically, a smaller $\omega_0$ results in a lower Lipschitz constant $\kappa$, leading to smoother outcomes.}

+{2) To manage the upper bound $\eta$ of the MLP weight matrices, we can adjust the trade-off parameter in the energy regularization of the MLP weights, commonly referred to as weight decay in contemporary deep learning optimizers.
+This approach allows us to control the strength of $\eta$.} \end{remark}